RudraveerMandal/POGchain/docs/software/admin.md

 When a validator is armed to change network values, the output of `info` will contain information about the vote.

-For a new value to be adopted, the same level of consensus between nodes needs to be reached as for transaction sets.
+For a new value to be adopted, the same level of validation between nodes needs to be reached as for transaction sets.

 ### Important notes on network wide settings